Birth date: March 15, 1933

 Marriage: Martin David Ginsburg (June 23, 1954-June 27, 2010, his death)

-Other Facts: Served on DC federal appeals court with Justice Clarence Thomas.
+Served on D.C. federal appeals court with Justice Clarence Thomas.

-Launched American Civil Liberties Union (ACLU) Women Rights Project.
+Launched American Civil Liberties Union (ACLU) Women's Rights Project.

 Nominated by President Bill Clinton in 1993.